Asbestos Disposal Guidelines

 Asbestos Disposal Process

-- Notify the RDCK at 250.352.8161 at least 48 hours (two business days) in advanced of disposing of the asbestos waste .
-Include your license plate number, the number of bags or size of bin requiring disposal, the source, friable or non-friable, etc. This early notice lets the landfill prepare a safe burial trench for the waste.
+- Contact the RDCK at (250) 352-8161 at least 48 hours (two business days) in advanced of disposing of the asbestos waste.
+You will be required to provide your license plate number, the number of bags or size of bin requiring disposal, the address where the material is generated from, friable or non-friable, etc. This early notice lets the landfill prepare a safe burial trench for the waste.

-- Wait to receive confirmation from RDCK environmental services that your appointment has been made.
+- Wait to receive confirmation from RDCK's Environmental Services Department that your appointment has been scheduled.

 What is Asbestos?

 - Asbestos is a naturally occurring fibre that is strong and resistant to heat, fire, and chemicals.
 It is contained in more than 3,000 building materials made before 1990.
 It is a known carcinogen (cancer-causing agent).